Most Singapore itineraries are by travellers, but what better way to see the island than with one created by locals 😉

-But COVID-19 forced us to dig deeper for new things to do in Singapore and I’ve got to say, we’ve had some pretty cool adventures in the past few years — which is what inspired this Singapore itinerary.
+But lately, we’ve been wanting to look for more new things to do in Singapore and I’ve got to say, we’ve had some pretty cool adventures in the past few years — which is what inspired this Singapore itinerary.

 Three days is fine if you’re just looking to see the shiniest bits of Singapore.
 But if you’re hoping to truly experience what this vibrant island city has to offer, we’d recommend forking out at least five days.